James Arthur (poet): Awards, honors, and fellowships

+Athur was the 2022 Writer in Residence at John Cabot University's Institute for Creative Writing and Literary Translation in Rome, Italy.

 Arthur was one of the 2121 Baker Artist Award recipients.

 In 2019 Arthur received a Visiting Fellowship at Exeter College at Oxford University.
 In the fall of 2019, he was once again a Lannan Foundation writer-in-residence.
 Also in 2019, he was in residence at the Camargo Foundation in Cassis, France.

 In January 2018, Arthur was a Jay and Deborah Last Fellow at the American Antiquarian Society.
 He also received The Southern Review's James Olney Award for his poem "School for Boys".

 In 2017, Arthur received a Mid Atlantic Arts Foundation grant in support of a residency at the Virginia Center for the Creative Arts.
 In the summer of 2017, he was a poet-in-residence at the Al Purdy A-Frame.

 In 2016 he was the Fulbright Distinguished Scholar in Creative Writing at Queen's University in Belfast in Northern Ireland.

 Arthur received the Rubys Artist Project Grant from the Greater Baltimore Cultural Alliance in 2015.

 In 2014, Arthur was a resident of the MacDowell Colony for the third time.

 In the summer of 2013, Arthur was a Lannan Foundation writer-in-residence.

 In 2012, Arthur received a Hodder Fellowship from Princeton University.
 Also in 2012, he was a writer-in-residence at The Amy Clampitt House.

 In 2011 Arthur received the Joan Nordell Fellowship from Harvard University.
 This visiting fellowship allowed Arthur to complete research titled "Audio Research in the Woodberry Poetry Room, Rhythm in 20th-Century English Language Verse".

 In 2010, Arthur was a resident at the MacDowell Colony for a second time.
 Also in 2010, Arthur was a writer-in-residence at Spiro Arts in Utah.

 From 2007-2009, Arthur was a Wallace Stegner Fellow in Poetry at Stanford University.

 In 2006, Arthur received the Amy Lowell Traveling Poetry Scholarship.

 In the spring of 2005, Arthur was a resident fellow at La Napoule Art Foundation in France.

 From 2004-2005 Arthur was a writer-in-residence at the Richard Hugo House.
 Also in 2004, James Arthur was an artist-in-residence at Yaddo in Saratoga Springs, New York.
 In this year, Arthur received the "Discovery"/The Nation Prize.

 In 2003, Arthur was a writer-in-residence at the MacDowell Colony in New Hampshire.
 There he worked in the Phi Beta Studio.